 The Centers for Disease Control and Prevention (CDC) released an alert to health professionals, public health departments, first responders, and others about the increase in fentanyl-related overdoses and deaths throughout the United States.
 Fentanyl-laced heroin has been linked to a rapid increase of overdoses in Ohio and Indiana since 2016.
 The number of deaths involving synthetic opioids continues to increase from 1999 to 2018.
-But what is fentanyl?
+But what exactly is fentanyl?

 - Increased tolerance and addiction

 - Respiratory arrest

 - Unconsciousness or coma

 Don’t risk an overdose or any of the above symptoms of fentanyl abuse.
 Specialized opioid detox programs help you regain control of your life.

 Fentanyl is 50 times more potent than heroin, making it a very powerful drug that often leads to overdose deaths when used illegally.
 Opioid receptors are found in the areas of the brain that control breathing rate.
 Large doses of opioids, especially one as potent as fentanyl, can cause breathing to stop completely, leading to death.
 The high potency of fentanyl greatly increases the risk of overdose, particularly if the user is unaware that a pill or powder contains fentanyl.
 The fentanyl being sold on the street can be mixed with heroin or cocaine, which amplifies its potency and danger.
 Fentanyl overdoses must be treated immediately with Narcan and may require higher doses to reverse the overdose.
 The drug is more lethal to potential users than other illicit drugs due to its very small lethal dose.